 Appendix B

-Power analysis for largest sample
+Power analysis for largest sample.

 Appendix C

 Detailed Analysis Plan

 Preliminary analyses

 For each participant, mean accuracy will be calculated for the primary task and secondary task.
 Median RT (for correct trials only) will be calculated for the primary task conditions.
 Prior to conducting our main analysis (see table below), we will perform normality checks.
 Data will be plotted and skewness and kurtosis values will be examined.
 We expect some level of skew for the accuracy data (particularly for the Arabic digit condition) due to high accuracies in the standalone condition.
 Following recommendations (e.g., Kline et al., 2011) we will conduct non-parametric paired comparisons (Wilcoxon signed-rank) instead of parametric paired t-tests if skew is > |3|or kurtosis is > |4|.
 Outliers will be examined for performance on each task (i.e., primary and secondary tasks).
 Extreme outliers (> 3.29 SD, Field, 2016) will be removed from the analysis.
 All analyses were conducted in R.